We currently are only filling requests for articles/book chapters.

 Patrons should make interlibrary loan requests for items that are not part of the Greenfield Library's collection.
 Before making requests, always check the library's catalog to make sure that the library does not have the item you are searching for.

 How can I place an interlibrary loan request?

 Requests can be submitted via our online Interlibrary Loan Portal.

 How long does it take to receive requests?

 Requests usually take one to two weeks to arrive.
 Sometimes there are delays in processing that cannot be helped.
 Patrons will be notified if such delays occur.

 How much does interlibrary loan cost?

 Borrowing from most Maryland libraries is free.
 However, borrowing and lending policies vary with each library.
-Many libraries do charge fees.
-Fees are typically charged for unusually expensive books, hard to find books, and photocopies of articles from some journals.
-When filling out interlibrary loan request forms, it is always important to fill out the section asking whether you are willing to pay a fee to receive a particular request.
-Although many libraries do charge fees to fill interlibrary loan requests, the Greenfield Library makes every attempt to reduce costs and to borrow from libraries that do not charge fees.
-Patrons do not have to be willing to pay a fee in order to place interlibrary loan requests and will be notified if a fee is necessary to fill interlibrary loan requests.
+Some libraries do charge fees.
+When filling out an interlibrary loan request form, it is always important to fill out the section asking whether you are willing to pay a fee to receive a particular request.
+Although, some libraries do charge fees to fill interlibrary loan requests, the Greenfield Library makes every attempt to reduce costs and to request materials from libraries that do not charge fees.
+Patrons do not have to be willing to pay a fee in order to place interlibrary loan requests and will be notified if a fee is necessary to fill a request.